vuepointjs/vuept/GETTING-STARTED-PT2.md

 Once you have logged-in to your O365 tenancy with a **global administrator** account you're ready to tell O365 and Azure about your VP Suite.

-Background information on integrating custom applications is available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added) and [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad), but a quick step-by-step guide is provided below.
+Background information on integrating custom applications is available [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-how-applications-are-added) and [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad), but a step-by-step guide is provided below.

+### Manual Registration

+Jump in here if you'd like to perform point-and-click App Registrations in the Azure Portal.

+<details><summary>Details</summary>

 1. Go to https://portal.azure.com, and on the left choose "All services" then in the "Filter" field start typing "Azure Active Directory" until an option with that name appears.
 Click on the "Azure Active Directory" option.